 Exceptions can include tooth extraction for radiation therapy to treat certain conditions and oral surgery as part of a Medicare-covered treatment.

-Without separate dental coverage, Medicare beneficiariesA beneficiary is anyone individual enrolled in a health program and receives benefits. must pay out-of-pocket for most oral surgery, including teeth extractions.
+Without separate dental coverage, Medicare beneficiariesA beneficiary is a person who enrolls in a health insurance plan and receives benefits. must pay out-of-pocket for most oral surgery, including teeth extractions.

 Medicare Advantage (Part C)Medicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). offers the same coverage as Parts A and B but often includes additional benefits like dental plans.
 These plans usually cover oral surgery and other dental health needs.